expo/expo/docs/versions/unversioned/introduction/faq.md

 ## How do I share my Expo project?
 Can I submit it to the app stores?

 The fastest way to share your Expo project is to publish it.
-You can do this by clicking 'Publish' in XDE or running `exp publish` in your project.
+You can do this by clicking 'Publish' in Expo Dev Tools or running `expo publish` in your project.
 This gives your app a URL; you can share this URL with anybody who has the Expo Client for Android and they can open your app immediately.
 [Read more about publishing on Expo](https://blog.expo.io/publishing-on-exponent-790493660d24).
 To share with iOS users, you can use Apple TestFlight.

 When you're ready, you can create a standalone app (`.ipa` and `.apk`) for submission to Apple and Google's app stores.
 Expo will build the binary for you when you run one command; see [Building Standalone Apps](../guides/building-standalone-apps.html#building-standalone-apps).
 Apple charges $99/year to publish your app in the App Store and Google charges a $25 one-time fee for the Play Store.